Archduke Maximilian Francis of Austria

-Archduke Maximilian Francis of Austria (Maximilian Franz Xaver Joseph Johann Anton de Paula Wenzel; 8 December 1756 – 26 July 1801) was Elector of Cologne and Grand Master of the Teutonic Knights.
-He was the youngest child of Holy Roman Empress Maria Theresa and Holy Roman Emperor Francis I. He was the last fully functioning Elector of Cologne and the second employer and patron of the young Ludwig van Beethoven.
+Archduke Maximilian Francis of Austria (Maximilian Franz Xaver Joseph Johann Anton de Paula Wenzel; 8 December 1756 – 27 July 1801) was Elector of Cologne and Grand Master of the Teutonic Knights from 1780 until his death.
+Influenced by Enlightenment ideals, he sought to implement reforms in various political fields.
+During the First Coalition War, his territories on the left bank of the Rhine were occupied and later annexed by France.
+He was the youngest child of Holy Roman Empress Maria Theresa and Francis I, Holy Roman Emperor.
+He was the last fully functioning Elector of Cologne and the second employer and patron of the young Ludwig van Beethoven.

 Biography

-Maximilian Francis was born December 8, 1756, on his father’s 48th birthday, in the Hofburg Palace, Vienna.
+Maximilian Francis was born on 8 December 1756, his father's 48th birthday, in the Hofburg Palace, Vienna.
+He was the fifth son and youngest child of Francis I, Holy Roman Emperor, and his wife, Empress Maria Theresa.
 In 1780, he succeeded his uncle Prince Charles Alexander of Lorraine as Hochmeister (Grand Master) of the Deutscher Orden (Teutonic Knights).

+On February 1775, Archduke Maximilian Francis paid a visit to his sister, Marie Antoinette.
+But when he arrived at the French Court he did not go by the name of Archduke Maximilian Franz, rather the pseudonym, the Comte de Burgau.
 In 1784, he became Archbishop and Elector of Cologne, living in the Electoral Palace, Bonn.
 He remained in that office until his death in exile.
-In his capacity as chancellor of the Holy Roman Empire for Italy and as the Pope's deputy he crowned as Emperor in Frankfurt first his brother Leopold II in 1790, and in 1792 his nephew Francis II.
+In his capacity as Arch-chancellor of the Holy Roman Empire for Italy and as the Pope's deputy he crowned as emperor in Frankfurt first his brother Leopold II in 1790, and in 1792 his nephew Francis II.

-At the same time as he became Elector of Cologne, Maximilian Francis was elected to the related Bishopric of Münster and held court in Bonn, as the Archbishop-Electors of Cologne had been forced to do since the late Middle Ages.
-A keen patron of music, Maximilian Francis maintained a court musical establishment in which Beethoven's father was a tenor, thus playing an important role in the son's early career as a member of the same musical body of which his grandfather, also named Ludwig van Beethoven, had been Kapellmeister.
+At the same time as he became elector of Cologne, Maximilian Francis was elected to the related Bishopric of Münster and held court in Bonn, as the Archbishop-Electors of Cologne had done since the late Middle Ages.
+A keen patron of music, Maximilian Francis maintained a court musical establishment in which Beethoven's father was a tenor.
+Thus he played an important role in the son's early career as a member of the same musical body of which his grandfather, also named Ludwig van Beethoven, had been Kapellmeister.

 The court organist, Christian Gottlob Neefe, was Beethoven's early mentor and teacher.
 Recognising his young pupil's gift both as a performer and as a composer, Neefe brought Beethoven to the court, advising Maximilian Francis to appoint him as assistant organist.
 Maximilian Francis, too, recognised the extraordinary abilities of the young Beethoven.
-In 1787, he gave Beethoven leave to visit Vienna to become a pupil of Mozart, but the visit was cut short by news of the last illness of Beethoven's mother, and evidence is lacking for any contact with Mozart.
+In 1787, he gave Beethoven leave to visit Vienna to become a pupil of Mozart, but the visit was cut short by news of the last illness of Beethoven's mother, and evidence for any contact with Mozart is lacking.